rubys/bootstrap/bylaws.md

 * Remove page breaks
 * Change smart quotes and apostrophes to ASCII
 * Change JS Foundation to $FOUNDATION
+* Renumbering of sections 2.7 and above to 2.8 and above to align with the Node.js Foundation bylaws.
+* Whitespace **only** changes as required to enable line oriented diff tools to determine the differences between the two documents.
+No other punctuation or capitalization changes were made during this process.

 # BY-LAWS OF $FOUNDATION

 ## ARTICLE I - NAME, PURPOSE AND OFFICES

 ### Section 1.1 Name
 The name of the corporation is "$FOUNDATION" and the corporation is referred to in these By-laws as the "$FOUNDATION"

 ### Section 1.2 Principal Office
 The principal office of the $FOUNDATION shall be located at 1 Letterman Drive, Suite D4700, San Francisco, CA 94129.
 The Board of Directors of the $FOUNDATION (the "Board") is hereby granted full power and authority to change its principal office from one location to another both within and without said state.

 ### Section 1.3 Other Offices
 Branch or subordinate offices may at any time be established by the Board at any place or places.

 ### Section 1.4 Purpose
 (a) The nature of the business or purposes to be conducted or promoted by the $FOUNDATION is to engage in any lawful act or activity for which corporations that are organized not for profit may be organized under the General Corporation Law of Delaware.
-The primary purpose of the $FOUNDATION (collectively, "the Purpose") is to: (i) drive widespread adoption and continued development of key JavaScript solutions and related technologies; (ii) facilitate collaboration within the JavaScript development community; (iii) create a center of gravity for open source projects throughout the end-to-end JavaScript
+The primary purpose of the $FOUNDATION
+(collectively, "the Purpose") is to: (i) drive widespread adoption and continued development of key JavaScript solutions and related technologies; (ii) facilitate collaboration within the JavaScript development community; (iii) create a center of gravity for open source projects throughout the end-to-end JavaScript